makrai/notes/liu1908-summarization.md

     rating of each system was computed as the percentage of times it was chosen as better minus the times it was selected as worse.
 Ratings thus range from -1 (worst) to 1 (best)
-* Tables 6 and 7: Results for extractive and abstractive systems respectively.
+* Tables 6 and 7: Results for extractive and abstractive systems respectively
-  We compared the best performing BertSum model in each setting (extractive or abstractive) against various SOTA systems (whose output is publicly available), the L EAD baseline, and the G OLD standard as an upper bound.
-As
+  * We compared the best performing BertSum model in each setting (extractive or abstractive) against various SOTA systems (whose output is publicly available), the L EAD baseline, and the G OLD standard as an upper bound
-  * in both settings participants overwhelmingly prefer the output of our model against comparison systems across datasets and evaluation paradigms.
+  * in both settings participants overwhelmingly prefer the output of our model against comparison systems across datasets and evaluation paradigms
   * All differences between BertSum and comparison models are statistically significant (p < 0.05), with the exception of TC ONV S2S (see Table 7; XSum) in QA